tshepang/blog/content/Final Destination 5 (2011).md

 -   The lead actor is damn beautiful and also not boring

-The movie is sadly not offering anything new, and the sudden murderous behavior of one of the survivors serious stupid\... very unconvincing.
-I did like the performance of Tony Todd, though it was laughably creepy\... stupid.
+The movie is sadly not offering anything new, and the sudden murderous behavior of one of the survivors serious stupid... very unconvincing.
+I did like the performance of Tony Todd, though it was laughably creepy... stupid.

   [the first movie]: http://tshepang.net/final-destination-2000